The importance of child vaccinations

 Which immunisations do my children need?

-Immunisations are used to protect children from diseases such as tetanus, polio, pneumococcal infections, diphtheria, meningitis C, and measles, mumps and rubella (MMR).
-Each of these diseases at one time posed a serious health threat to children, taking their lives by the thousands; today most are at their lowest levels in decades, thanks to immunisations.
+Immunisations are used to protect children from diseases such as tetanus, polio, pneumococcal infections, diphtheria, meningitis C, meningitis B, rotavirus, and measles, mumps and rubella (MMR).
+Each of these diseases at one time posed a serious health threat to children, taking their lives by the thousands.
+Today most are at their lowest levels in decades, thanks to immunisations.

 Immunisations are often given more than once to make sure the protection continues.
 This is known as a booster immunisation.
 Children usually need boosters when they have reached pre-school age (3-5 years old), and again before they leave school (between the ages of 13 and 18).